donedgardo/blog/content/daily/wip-dialogue-day-6-sparking-hope.md

 ---
-path: /wip-dialogue-day-6-sparking-hope
 date: 2026-02-24T14:00:00.000Z
 title: "WIP Dialogue Day 6: Sparking Hope"
-description: "The spark comes from leadership.
-Not management.
-Leadership."
+category: daily
+rss: true
 ---

 👋 Hello there!

 *This is Day 6, the final day of a 6-day dialogue on reducing work in progress.
-[Start from Day 1](/wip-dialogue-day-1-stop-starting) or [read Day 5](/wip-dialogue-day-5-show-dont-tell).*
+[Start from Day 1](/daily/wip-dialogue-day-1-stop-starting) or [read Day 5](/daily/wip-dialogue-day-5-show-dont-tell).*

 ---